Rishabhcodes65536/AI_COMPLIANCE/README.md

 ## Time Complexity Optimization with Merkle Trees

-To efficiently detect changes in webpage content, Minn-AI uses Merkle trees.
+To efficiently detect changes in webpage content, Minn AI uses Merkle trees.
 This approach reduces the time complexity of change detection by breaking the content into smaller blocks, hashing them, and then combining these hashes to form a Merkle root.
 This method allows for quick comparison of large datasets by comparing the Merkle roots, significantly improving performance and scalability.

 ---